vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrasAraH/03_shAmbhavopAyaH.md

- Although on this level they are syllables belonging to māyā and are seen as bodies (that is, devoid of life), when by means of the aforesaid ingenuity they are enlivened by pure reflective cog nitions, 29 which symbolize their very life, then they become invig orated.
 If they become invigorated, then they are capable of giv ing liberation and/or enjoyment.
 When one conceives oneself as the single resort of all possible reflective cognitions in which the entire multitudes of principles (tattvas), beings, and regions are reflected, one attains liberation while living through the absorp tion born of śambhu,30 which is free from determinate knowledge.
 For attaining this type of absorption, as in the case of anupāya, there is no need whatsoever for adopting painful procedures such as the use of mantras, and other such practices.31

 The entire universe is shining on the clear inner core of the Self.
 The multifarious forms shine on the surface of the mirror, but the mirror is not aware of them.
 On the other hand, supreme consciousness, by means of continuous flow of its own delight of self-consciousness, reflects the universe.